RigoLigoRLC/rmuc2024_jlui/README.md

 # Optimization

 - Do not modify string objects frequently.
 Use other objects to mask them out.
+This is a **VERY VERY VERY** effective trick!
 - Try reducing total object count that must change between ticks down to 7 or less.

 # Unfinished Functionalities